Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use AWS CloudFormation `StackSets` to deploy stack instances that turn on AWS Config in all accounts and in all Regions.
 - [ ] Use AWS CloudFormation `StackSets` to deploy stack policies that turn on AWS Config in all accounts and in all Regions.
-- [ ] Use service control policies (SCPs) to configure AWS Config in all accounts and in all Regions.
+- [ ] Use Service Control Policies (SCPs) to configure AWS Config in all accounts and in all Regions.
 - [ ] Create a script that uses the AWS CLI to turn on AWS Config in all accounts in the organization.
 Run the script from the organization's management account.

 ### A company's SysOps administrator deploys four new Amazon EC2 instances by using the standard Amazon Linux 2 Amazon Machine Image (AMI).
 The company needs to be able to use AWS Systems Manager to manage the instances The SysOps administrator notices that the instances do not appear in the Systems Manager console.
 What must the SysOps administrator do to resolve this issue?